sathishbabuc/word-counter/README.md

 `mvn clean install && java -jar target\word-counter-1.0-SNAPSHOT.jar`

-# Accessing the Application via browser.
+# Accessing the Application via browser
 Once the application is started, you should be able to access the swagger url using below url and use the different endpoints.
 Alternatively, you can use postman

 http://localhost:9001/swagger-ui.html